Join SmartServ's Live Webinar on "How to Build a Highly Successful Field Service Business", on 20th December 2022

 Exit discharges must open spaces with outside access, like streets, walkways, refuge areas, or public ways.
 These exit discharge areas must be sufficiently large to accommodate the building occupants likely to use the exit route.

-Specifications needed on Emergency Exit Doors
+Specifications Needed On Emergency Exit Doors

 There are several specific requirements needed on emergency exit doors that inspectors should familiarize themselves with.
 Safe egress can save lives in a fire or other emergency, and hence fire inspectors should ensure that all these requirements are met and in place during their regular checkups.